 FRAV recommends the establishment of uniform provisions for a light signal to communicate the operational status of the ADS if fitted on an ADS vehicle and under certain conditions.

-While FRAV does not recommend mandatory UN requirements for the installation of light-signalling devices unique to ADS vehicles, FRAV recognizes that Contracting Parties may wish to mandate or permit the use of external light signals to meet specific national or regional safety needs.
+While FRAV does not recommend mandatory for the installation of light-signalling devices unique to ADS vehicles for every CP, FRAV recognizes that Contracting Parties may wish to mandate or permit the use of external light signals to meet specific national or regional safety needs.

 For example, FRAV notes instances where signalling to road-safety agents such as law enforcement may be justified.
 FRAV notes traffic laws that prohibit human drivers from engaging in certain non-driving-related activities (NDRA).
 However, FRAV anticipates traffic laws that may permit additional NDRA while an ADS is operating the vehicle.
 Means to enable law enforcement to determine whether a vehicle is under ADS operation may therefore be justifiable in order to facilitate enforcement of such laws regarding permissible NDRA.